-- (a) Determine if another federal agency contract is in the best interests of the government by: - (1) ensuring the products and services required are within the scope of the other federal agency contract; - (2) analyzing the total cost of obtaining the products or services from the other federal agency contract, including applicable service or processing fees imposed by the other federal agency; - (3) determining if there are any pricing advantages of using the other federal agency contract; - (4) considering intangibles, such as ease of use, time savings; - (5) comparing the expenditure of effort and associated costs with placing an order or procuring under other procedures; and - (6) identifying other restrictions, such as length of time during which the other federal agency contract will remain in force and effect, or in the procedures imposed by the other federal agency as a condition to using the contract. - (b) If, after considering the factors described above, the CO decides to obtain the products or services through another federal agency contract under the Economy Act, the CO must place a written determination in the official procurement file; including supporting rationale as to how or why: - (1) use of another federal agency contract under the Economy Act, 31 U.S.C. § 1535, is in the best interest of the government; and - (2) the products or services cannot be obtained as conveniently or economically by procurement directly with a private source.
+- (a) Determine if another federal agency contract is in the best interests of the government by: - (1) ensuring the products and services required are within the scope of the other federal agency contract;

+- (2) analyzing the total cost of obtaining the products or services from the other federal agency contract, including applicable service or processing fees imposed by the other federal agency; - (3) determining if there are any pricing advantages of using the other federal agency contract; - (4) considering intangibles, such as ease of use, time savings; - (5) comparing the expenditure of effort and associated costs with placing an order or procuring under other procedures; and - (6) identifying other restrictions, such as length of time during which the other federal agency contract will remain in force and effect, or in the procedures imposed by the other federal agency as a condition to using the contract. - (b) If, after considering the factors described above, it is decided to obtain the products or services through an other federal agency contract under the Economy Act, the action must be supported by a written determination placed in the official procurement file; including supporting rationale as to how/why: - (1) use of an other federal agency contract under the Economy Act, 31 U.S.C. § 1535, is in the best interest of the government; and - (2) the products or services cannot be obtained as conveniently or economically by procurement directly with a private source.

-See: Guide, Vol. 14, § 550 (Interagency Agreements, MOAs, and MOUs) and Appx.
-5A (Economy Act Determination and Finding), which provides a cover page for the additional accompanying supporting factual statement required above.
+See: Guide, Vol 14, § 550 and Appx 5A (Economy Act Determination and Finding), which provides a cover page for the additional accompanying supporting factual statement required above.